Key Takeaways

 How to treat a Carpenter Bee sting?

 Wash the area with soap and water, apply a cold compress to reduce swelling, and consider an over-the-counter antihistamine to alleviate itching.
 Seek medical attention immediately if you experience signs of an allergic reaction.
-If you feel things have gone out of control, it is advised to contact pest control professionals.
-Our team can provide a customized approach to protect your home effectively.How Bad is a Carpenter Bee Sting?
+If you feel things have got out of control, contact pest control professionals.
+Our team can customise a plan to protect your home effectively.How Bad Is a Carpenter Bee Sting?

 Myths and Facts About Carpenter Bees